tillbiskup/evedata/docs/architecture.rst

     Class hierarchy of the dataset.dataset module, closely resembling the dataset concept of the ASpecD framework (while lacking the history component).
 For the corresponding metadata class see the dataset.metadata module.

 Furthermore, the dataset should provide appropriate abstractions for things such as subscans and detector channels with adaptive averaging (*i.e.* ragged arrays as data arrays).
-Thus, scans currently recorded using MPSKIP could be represented as what they are (adaptive average detectors saving the individual measured data points).
+Thus, scans currently recorded using MPSKIP could be represented as what they are (adaptive average detector channels saving the individual measured data points).
 Similarly, the famous subscans could be represented as true 2D datasets (as long as the individual subscans all have the same length).

 .. admonition:: Points to discuss further (without claiming to be complete)